qiskit-community/qiskit-machine-learning/docs/migration/02_migration_guide_0.8.rst

     ...

 - 🔪 Don't forget to migrate if you are using functions from `qiskit_algorithms` instead of `qiskit-machine-learning` for V2 primitives.
+- 🔪 Some gradients such as SPSA and LCU from `qiskit_machine_learning.gradients` can be very prune to noise, be cautous of gradient values.